erlerobot/erle_gitbook/en/basics/README.md

 # The basics

-Erle is a small flying robot with about 40 sensors, plenty of I/O and processing power for real-time analysis.
+Erle is a small-size linux computer with more then 30 sensors, plenty of I/O and processing power for real-time analysis.

 ### Features